 This course is designed to build on the foundation established by Patrol Procedures I. The student will receive further study of South Dakota Codified Law Title 32 and Title 41, Code of Federal Regulations Title 36, and United States Code 16 and 18.
 The concepts of Patrol Procedure I will be applied in hands-on scenarios.
-This will include the initial response of the patrol officer, report writing, preliminary investigation, and testifying in court.
-PREREQUISITES: COMPLETION OF LET SEMESTERS 1, 2, 3 or PERMISSION OF THE LEAD LAW ENFORCEMENT TECHNOLOGY INSTRUCTOR.
+This will include the initial response of the patrol officer as it relates to emergency medical, report writing, preliminary investigation, and testifying in court.
+PREREQUISITES: VALID DRIVER'S LICENSE and CURRENT CPR CARD.

-LET 232 TECHNOLOGY IN LAW ENFORCEMENT CREDITS: 2
+TECHNOLOGY IN LAW ENFORCEMENT LET 232 2

 This course is designed to introduce students to the use of various pieces of equipment and tools that are available to law enforcement officers in today's society.
 When appropriate, students will certify in the use of the equipment and tools.
 Students will learn GPS/GIS, TASER, RADAR, LIDAR, and forensic mapping utilizing a total station data collection and associated software.
 Additional technology will be integrated into the class as science provides updated and innovative equipment to the world of law enforcement.
-PREREQUISITES: COMPLETION OF LET SEMESTERS 1, 2, 3 or PERMISSION OF THE LEAD LAW ENFORCEMENT TECHNOLOGY INSTRUCTOR.
+PREREQUISITE: VALID DRIVER'S LICENSE

-CONSTITUTIONAL LAW FOR LAW ENFORCEMENT LET 240 3
+CONSTITUTIONAL LAW FOR LAW ENFORCEMENT LET 240